Skip to main content

 Opencv FFMPEG GStreamer for WSL to WEB

-Install GStreamer apt-get (linux)
+Install GStreamer apt-get (Linux)

-The following commands are valid for Ubuntu 18.04. running under windows subsystem for Linux.
+The following commands are valid for Ubuntu 18.04. running under Windows subsystem for Linux.
 I am not sure about any special package repository to install GStreamer.
 I think that a special repository is needed to install extra support for H.265 codecs for example.
 Google for more information or send me a message if you failed to install GStreamer. it is important.

 sudo apt-get install gstreamer1.0*